GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 To help you be successful, here are some reminders of things you will need to do:
 - Download the application code
+- **Compiling DCSS with `make WEBTILES=y` command will take 25+ minutes**.
+Compile the code on your host machine and create your image from the compiled code to save time on your builds.
+Work on your Dockerfile while this compiles!
 - Create a Dockerfile in the same directory as the application that will do selects a base image, install needed packages and files, and start the application
 - Run a Docker build to build a container image
 - Create and test a local container before pushing to Artifact Registry or dockerhub